croessner/nauthilus-website/docs/test-clients/cbor-auth-request.md

 Use `--insecure` only for local tests with self-signed certificates. `--timeout` controls the HTTP timeout in seconds.

 For response decoding, the script understands `application/cbor`, `application/json`, and text responses.
 The request `Accept` header prefers CBOR first, then JSON, then text.
+Successful CBOR authentication responses decode to the same logical map as JSON, authentication denials decode as CBOR `null`, and temporary failures decode as a map with an `error` field.